-The subject of foreign trade statistics is Germany’s cross-border trade in goods with other countries.
-Any goods that are physically imported or exported are covered in statistical terms.
-As a rule, services are not covered by foreign trade statistics (exception: processing trade).
+The subject of foreign trade statistics is Germany's cross-border trade in goods with other countries, meaning that any goods that are physically imported or exported and also electricity are covered and presented.
+This also applies to the trading of goods that are imported or exported free of charge or for foreign account.

 Foreign trade statistics show the monthly and annual volumes of exports and imports, the foreign trade balance, and the year-on-year change rates since 1950.